slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-10-08-Kubernetes-controllers-The-Empire-Strikes-Back.md

 ### How `async`/`await` works

-Here's for you a little refresh on `async`/`await`:
+Here's for you a little refresh on `async`/`await` from [Asynchronous Programming in Rust book](https://rust-lang.github.io/async-book/01_getting_started/04_async_await_primer.html):

-{% note %}
+{% cq %}
-From [Asynchronous Programming in Rust book](https://rust-lang.github.io/async-book/01_getting_started/04_async_await_primer.html): _async/.await is Rust's built-in tool for writing asynchronous functions that look like synchronous code. async transforms a block of code into a state machine that implements a trait called Future.
+async/.await is Rust's built-in tool for writing asynchronous functions that look like synchronous code. async transforms a block of code into a state machine that implements a trait called Future.
 Whereas calling a blocking function in a synchronous method would block the whole thread, blocked Futures will yield control of the thread, allowing other Futures to run._
-{% endnote %}
+{% endcq %}

 Although there are a lot of details about how Rust implements the `async`/`await` feature, I'm gonna try to summarize the concepts we need for this post: